Beta8374/solid-waste-classification-system/README.md

 <figure>
     <img src="/imgs/confusion matrix.png" alt="Confusion matrix of the project with all classes" width="600" style="display: block; margin: 0 auto;">
-    <figcaption style="text-align: center;">Confusion matrix of the project with all classes</figcaption>
 </figure>

 <figure>